PHMForge: Evaluating LLM Agents on Industrial Prognostics through MCP-Native, Algorithm-Grounded Tools: Dataset Characteristics

 \section{Dataset Characteristics}

-Table~\ref{tab:dataset_chars} summarizes the 18 datasets used in PHMForge, spanning four equipment classes.
-All datasets are sourced from public repositories and loaded via the \texttt{load\_dataset} tool.
-CMAPSS files use space-delimited TXT format; all others use CSV with embedded raw signal arrays where applicable.
+Table~\ref{tab:dataset_chars} summarizes the 19 datasets used in PHMForge, spanning five equipment classes.
+All datasets are sourced from public repositories and loaded via the \texttt{load\_dataset} (or, for the lithium-ion battery class, \texttt{fetch\_cycle\_data}) tool.
+CMAPSS files use space-delimited TXT format; NASA PCoE Li-ion data is loaded from \texttt{.mat} cycle files and parsed into per-cycle JSON (see Appendix~\ref{app:bess}); all others use CSV with embedded raw signal arrays where applicable.
 Pre-computed train/val/test splits (60/20/20) are provided for datasets marked with $\checkmark$.